adamancini/docker-traefikee-refarch/readme.md

 Next, set the name of the Traefike EE control node join token

-> The name of the secret will be cluster-name-control-node-join token.
+> The name of the secret will be "<cluster-name>-control-node-join-token".
   You can use `docker secret ls` to discover it
 ```sh
 docker secret ls
 > ID                          NAME                                        DRIVER              CREATED              UPDATED